nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ![DeleteTaskCommandSequence](images/DeleteTaskCommandSequence.png)

-Step 4: The user then decides to execute the command list.
-This command does not modify the TaskList.
-Thus, the TaskList will return to its initial state where there are no tasks stored in the TaskList.

 ### Mark/unmark task feature

 Step 1: The user launches the program for the first time.
 The ToDoListManager will be initialised.
 This in turn will